 A pipeline is a set of data processing instructions written in SQL or expressed as an Apache Flink job.
 When you create a pipeline, you define what data to process, how to process it, and where to send that data to in either a SQL query or a JVM-based programming language of your choosing such as Java or Scala.
 Any transformations of data that Decodable does happens in a pipeline.
 To configure Decodable to transform streaming data, you must create pipelines and add them to streams.
 If you do not want to transform your data, you can also send data from one stream to another stream, with no pipeline in-between.
 Pipelines do not start processing data until they are activated.
 You activate a pipeline to start it, and deactivate a pipeline to stop it.

-- Decodable SQL is a subset of the Flink SQL standard with some additional functionality.
+Decodable supports a subset of Flink SQL functions with some additional functionality.
 See Function Reference for a detailed list of functions available for use by your pipeline queries.

 There are certain words that cannot be used in pipelines for identifiers such as field names, stream names, and so forth.

 However, you can use a reserved word if you enclose the word in backticks (`).
 For example, you can't use

 value for a field name but you can use `value`.
 For a list of all reserved words, see Reserved Keywords in the Apache Flink documentation.

 Pipelines use the same data types as streams.
 See Data Types for more information.

 Pipelines process data exactly once.
 This means that, even in the case of temporary failures or pipeline restarts, every record will be processed once and only once.
 For example, if you have a